Davidcode2/blog/posts/250417-1718-trying_to_synthesize_learnings_on_life_design.md

 Now that we have thought about time and it's allocation, we can start thinking about what to do with it.
 So this is about the what.
 And here we can think about what is really important to us.
-This is about lifes questions, lifes task and the most impotant things in life.
+This is about life's questions, life's task and the most important things in life.
 The things that are easy to agree on are health, family and human connection.
 Next up is purpose.
-This is a bit more tricky to think about and i guess highly indivdual.
+This is a bit more tricky to think about and i guess highly individual.
 Going for myself I think that learning is a big part of my purpose.
 I gain satisfaction from reading about ideas, thinking about them and trying to efficiently connect them to things I know.
-This has appeal to me becasue I feel like it is such a bottomless well.
+This has appeal to me because I feel like it is such a bottomless well.
 It's also not expensive to do and can be done any time.
 I guess it's also easy.
 This will probably be a part worth thinking about.
 We tend to gravitate toward preserving energy and therefore doing easy things.